Birth Control Side Effects: Your Expert Guide

 3. Healthy weight management.

 Like many patients, Ashley gained weight on the pill.
 Not just weight but stubborn, refuse-to-vacate midsection belly fat that killed her confidence and made her hate her skinny jeans.
 Numerous diets nudged the needle a little, but that belly fat persisted.
 Yet once she ditched the pill, she lost 7 pounds the first month alone.
-And "those skinny jeans never felt so good," she shared.

 4. Sustainable energy.